celo-org/celo-monorepo/packages/cli/releasing.md

 4. *IMPORTANT* double check version in package.json is correct!

+5. commit the the package.json and shrinkwrap

-5. run `npm publish --otp XXXXXX --tag TAG` *you MUST run with --tag and provide alpha | beta for pre release*
+6. run `npm publish --otp XXXXXX --tag TAG` *you MUST run with --tag and provide alpha | beta for pre release*

-6. add back -dev suffics to @celo/** deps it was removed from in cli package (otherwise ci build will fail)
+7. add back -dev suffics to @celo/** deps it was removed from in cli package (otherwise ci build will fail)

-7. run yarn
+8. run yarn

-8. commit
+9. commit